 Suppose that you believe that a global market downturn is imminent.
 You might sell stocks and real estate, but where do you put that capital?
 While cash is an obvious choice, it doesn't offer any yield or upside potential, and there's a limit to how much cash you can hold in an insured account — especially for wealthy investors and institutions.

-Let's take a closer look at how safe-haven asset classes provide investors with an alternative during uncertain times, some common examples of safe-haven assets, and whether cryptocurrencies fit the bill.
+Let's take a closer look at how safe-haven crypto provides investors with an alternative during uncertain times, some common examples of safe-haven assets, and whether cryptocurrencies fit the bill.

 Safe-haven asset classes are investments that are expected to retain or increase in value during turbulent markets.
 By purchasing these assets, investors hope to minimize their losses in the event of a market downturn.
 They may also provide an opportunity to profit for investors that purchase them *before* a market downturn.